ErenAmanturov/ErenAmanturov/README.md

 # Welcome to my simple profile ✌

 Hi, my first name is Eren and last name Amanturov.
-I'm started coding in 2022.
+I started coding in 2022.
 That is not a lot, but i am trying hard to learn coding

 ## My goals
 - 🧠 Learn how to code on C++ n create a simple but interesting game